 A burst in language development and the opportunity to learn about turn taking and socialising is the main influence in the educational program for toddlers.
 Flexible classroom routines are filled with opportunities for role play, dance, music and emerging literacy balances the active physical play that children require each day.
 Educators support children emerging independence whilst being responsive to their need for closeness and security.

 An emergent curriculum based on children's interests engages the 3 year olds curiosity and sense of adventure.
 The 3 year old loves to test their limitations; they want to show their helpfulness and empathy and educators support children's motivation to persist with challenges.
 The daily program provides choice between the indoor and outdoor classroom and learning environments are prepared to challenges and engage children in their learning.
 Educators are supportive in encouraging children's sense of wonder and recognise children strong sense of identity.

-Teachers support children's keen approach to learning by offering an educational program that is challenging, insightful, consultative and reflects each individual in the classroom.
 Developing friendships and group play offer our teachers further opportunities to extend your child's skills in negotiating, collaborating and social interactions.
 We focus on learning environments that foster development in the arts, numeracy, literacy and science and from here project development offers the prospect to delve deeper in gaining skills, knowledge and attributes that will prepare your child for their formal schooling years.